jhviggo/world-of-zindria/Session notes/Session 47 day 82-83.md

 Voldooron stepped forward to talk to one of the elves, but they shot at him so Dubh immediately shot back, so combat starts.
 After the fight 2 of the hunters escaped, but of the dead ones I don't recognize any of them.
 2 lumberjacks survive and there's a blond woman with dreadlocks and bracelets/trinkets on.
 One of the lumberjacks gives us 10g 5s he gathered from the carts around.
-The woman writes a little letter for us and pulls a centipede from her hair to seal the letter.
+The woman, [[Juella Spore]], writes a little letter for us and pulls a centipede from her hair to seal the letter.
 She says that the letter will get us into the [[Arkivian Archives]] and she's [[Juella Spore]] a professor for the archives.
 She's hear to check out the trees that are growing.
 She's specializing in animal behavior and fungus and spores.
 We continue traveling towards Mudwip but Rafael doesn't want to go all the way, so he's dropping us off at the crossroads before Mudwip.

 So all in all we just attacked my old clan and Zargeth is expanding his domain.